barabo/fhir-to-omop-demo/data/hapi/README.md

 ```

 ## Load
-To load data into the server, provide a directory containing FHIR resource
+To load data into the server, you must use an ETL definition file to list
-bundles to load.
+or detect the files to load, and to instruct the loader how many files can
+be loaded at a time.

-The bundles will be loaded concurrently, with up to `${CONCURRENCY}`
+The files containing FHIR bundles will be loaded concurrently, with up to
-simultaneous uploads.
+`${CONCURRENCY}` simultaneous uploads.
 See deails in `load.sh`.

 NOTE: the loader can not load files with single quotes `'` in the filename,
 and will try to rename those files, replacing the single quote with an